hapflows/compose-stack/README.md

-# fastapi-next
+# compose-stack

-FastAPI-Next is a project starter that offers a production-ready configuration leveraging:
+compose-stack is a project starter that offers a production-ready configuration leveraging:

 - [`FastAPI`](https://fastapi.tiangolo.com/): Python web framework